quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 ## Generic datatypes

+With datatypes, we usually want structures that can hold arbitrary values of other types, meaning we want to create general types that are useful with any type you can give them.
+For this purpose we have "generic" datatypes.

-The most basic generic datatype is a type that can hold anything:
+The most basic generic datatype is a type that can hold anything and that has only one constructor:

 ```haskell
 data Holder a = Holding a